Application Requirements

 English Language Proficiency Policy

-- The Charleston Southern University PA Program defines primary language as the language predominantly spoken and used in your home and educational environment before college admission.
+The CSU PA Program defines primary language as the language predominantly spoken and used in your home and educational environment before college admission.
 To ensure that all students have the English language proficiency required for academic success in our program, applicants whose primary language is not English must demonstrate proficiency through the Test of English as a Foreign Language (TOEFL) internet-based test (iBT).
 This policy applies to all non-primary English-speaking applicants, regardless of citizenship or residence.

 Test of English as a Foreign Language (TOEFL)